 - Use one and a half times the recommended amount of detergent in the main wash

-As we mentioned earlier, most of the trouble that arises with cloth diapering has to do with a buildup of residue.
+Most of the trouble that arises with cloth diapering has to do with a buildup of residue inside the many layers of fabric.
 If you find that your cloth diapers have started to leak, have developed a strange odour or are not absorbing the way that they used to, you may have a residue issue.
 The good news is that this is an easy problem to remedy.

-If you’re experiencing leaks because the diapers aren’t absorbing:
+If you’re experiencing leaks because the diapers aren’t absorbing, the following maybe why.

 ·Your diapers were left soiled for a long period of time and won’t come clean in a regular wash